Equine & Pacific ARTIST

 Degas’ horse paintings interest me – he captures the event by revealing the shapes of the horses through impressions rather than detailing every hair.

-When it comes to creating equine art, it is the beat and the excitement that I wish to capture as a continuous reminder of the thrill experienced by the event.
+It is the beat and the excitement that I wish to capture as a continuous reminder of the thrill experienced by the event.
 I strive to paint the forward motion, expression, character and most importantly the individual spirit.
 When the buyer can identify his horse through my art then I am satisfied.

 I started my painting career after travelling in the Pacific which has continued to inspire my theme.
 Later, when a friend challenged me to paint horses, I was surprised to discover that I could.
 I love the bush and I love the Islands and painting subjects in motion and colour is energising.